adimalla/clTerm/README.md

 </br>

-3. Command table structure and adding user defined functions clTerm utility provides user to add custom commands which are maintained in console command table structure.Create command_table object though create_commad_list(...)
+3.clTerm utility provides user to add custom commands which are maintained in console command table structure.
+Create command_table object though create_commad_list(...)
 API it takes console handle object as parameter and table size. if console object is statically allocated then table size value is redundant and will use size value from cl_term_config.h.

 </br>